SeriousGuy888/HatapediaSvelte/src/content/articles/Torrento.md

 The name of the district is a reference to the French Quarter in New Orleans.

+The rough area encompassed by the Captain's Quarter was formerly known as the Capital District.
+The name "Captain's Quarter" began to be used around the time of the construction of the Captain Café, Scallywag's Slumber, and the Barrrbershop.

 ## Sporeborough

 Sporeborough is a district in the northwest of Torrento.
 It was primarily built by [[Toby]], although the concept of the district — a "mushroom district" with mushroom-themed houses — was originally conceived by [[Remy]].